PeterLuschny/table/README.md

     mkdir -p "put the answer from the query"

-On Windows this creates the diretory:
+On Windows this creates the directory:

     C:\Users\UserName\AppData\Roaming\Python\Python312\site-packages

 Put the file Tables.py (only this file!) there.

+# Examples:

 Next test the installation: Put the following lines in some test.py.

-    from functools import cache
-    from math import comb as binomial
+ ### Example 1
-    from Tables import Table, View, StirlingSet
+    from Tables import Tables, Table, View, StirlingSet

     View(StirlingSet)

+### Example 2
     T = [[ 1 ], [0, 1], [0, -2, 1], [0, 3, -6, 1], [0, -4, 24, -12, 1],
          [0, 5, -80, 90, -20, 1]]